-If your teeth aren’t as bright as you’d like them to be, have you though about using teeth whitening powder?
+If your teeth aren’t as bright as you’d like them to be, have you thought about using teeth whitening powder?
 There are plenty of ways to whiten your teeth without having to resort to expensive dental procedures.

 Many people find that using teeth-whitening powders can help immensely in restoring the natural white colour of their teeth, and there are plenty of different powders available on the market today.